How to Make the Cutest Owl Stuffies. An easy sew pattern perfect for the beginning sewer. Cute as Home Decor or toys! An Easy DIY Craft Tutorial Idea.

-When I sewed the pieces together, I was lazy and just used the black thread that was still in my machine from my Lace T Shirt Refashion.
-I wanted to be able to see the stitch lines to give the guy some character.
-Yes, we will call it character not laziness.
+When I sewed the pieces together, I was lazy and just used the black thread that was still on my machine from my Lace T-Shirt Refashion.
+I wanted to be able to see the stitch lines to give my owl some character.
+Yes, we will call it character, not laziness.

-Once the beak was sewn I pinned the two layers of the eyes exactly where I wanted them and sewed them to the owl body.
+After the beak, pin the two layers of the eyes exactly where you want them and sew them to the owl body.

-For the black of the eyes, I didn’t sew around them in a circle but did several zig zag stitches inside.
+For the black of the eyes, don’t sew around them in a circle.
+Instead, do several zig-zag stitches inside the circle.

-You could use many different types of stuffing for your new owl friend, but I choose to fill him with rice.
-The rice gives him a good solid stuffing so he can stand all on his own on a shelf but can also double as a rice bag and you can either freeze him or heat him in the microwave.
+There are many different types of stuffing you could use for your new owl friend.
+I choose to fill him with rice.
+The rice gives him a good solid stuffing so he can stand on his own on a shelf but can also double as a rice bag and you can either freeze him or heat him in the microwave.

 Aren’t they cute!
 My two little guys are made the same way, but I switched which fabric was on the front and on the back.

-I actually made these cute little guys for a Christmas in July Swap.
+These cute little guys were actually made for a Christmas in July Swap.
 I will be honest, I really wanted to keep them because they turned out so cute.
 But I decided that if they made me happy hopefully they would make someone else happy as well.
 So I packed them up and shipped them off.